 Windows 10 is the latest version of Windows that was released in 2015.
 It’s user-friendly, features an attractive display, and has plenty of personalization features; however, some users run into random black screen issues.
 How can you fix these black screen issues, aside from deleting it and installing Linux?

-To fix random black screen issues on Windows 10, users first must diagnose the cause.
-Fixing the problem could be as simple as unplugging an extra monitor or rebooting the system.
+Fixing random black screen issues on Windows 10 could be as simple as unplugging an extra monitor or rebooting the system.
 More complicated problems could require reinstallation of Windows 10 or perhaps some hardware diagnosis.

 This article will cover three main topics associated with the Windows 10 black screen: